secretstartups/handbook/product/ux/product-design/ux-roadmaps/index.html.md

 ### Product Designers working on themes

-Most of the work Product Designers do will be on themes in the (Now) `Next 1-3 milestone bucket`.
+Most of the work Product Designers do will be on themes in the (Now): `{Next 1-3 milestone} bucket`.
 These themes are comprised of high-confidence outcomes and validated needs: the problem is already well defined and researched, the JTBD, user persona, user needs/requirements, and business objectives are well understood, and themes, therefore, are ready for a design solution to be created.

 The UX Theme issue is where all planning, discussion, and collaboration occurs.
 It is what the research and solutions are based on.
 The related issues contained within it are parts of the whole and may evolve or even get closed as more knowledge and understanding of the theme becomes clear.
 As work progresses on the theme, new issues may also need to be created per our existing workflow processes.
 As these are based on the theme, they will be added or linked to the theme for tracking purposes.
 The most important aspect of working on themes is that research and design solutions are based on the theme first and any related MVC issues second.
 The intention is to work on the whole of the theme in a complete, holistic way as opposed to its individual-related issues.
 This process is about workflows vs. features and delivering quality and value to our users vs. an incomplete start of something that's viable but lacks value or usability.

-As the design is completed (progressing from lo-fi to hi-fi), assets should be uploaded to the UX Theme issue, either in the description or in the design management tool for tracking/SSOT purposes.
-When the holistic design is complete, notify your counterparts that it is ready for planning breakdown following the [Product Development Workflow](https://about.gitlab.com/handbook/product-development-flow/#build-goals--outcomes) guidelines.
+As the design is completed (progressing from low-fidelity to high-fidelity), assets should be uploaded to the UX Theme issue, either in the description or in the design management tool for tracking/SSOT purposes.
+When the holistic design is complete, notify your counterparts that it is ready for planning breakdown following the [Product Development Workflow](/handbook/product-development-flow/#build-goals--outcomes) guidelines.

 ### Suggested workflow

 1. **Assess your theme.** Do you have everything you need to generate design solution(s)?
     - Refer to the [Product design process: Define the opportunity](https://gitlab.com/gitlab-com/www-gitlab-com/-/merge_requests/109522/diffs) to learn about everything you need to know to determine if you are ready to move into design.
     - Once you've gathered all this information, ensure it is included in the theme's description as the SSOT.
 Use the [UX Theme issue template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/.gitlab/issue_templates/UX%20Theme.md) for guidance.
-1. **[Ideate and iterate](https://about.gitlab.com/handbook/product/ux/product-designer/#ideate-and-iterate)** Begin generating low-fidelity deliverables that incorporate all of the requirements of the theme, holistically addressing the JTBD, needs, and use cases.
+1. **[Ideate and iterate](/handbook/product/ux/product-designer/#ideate-and-iterate)** Begin generating low-fidelity deliverables that incorporate all of the requirements of the theme, holistically addressing the JTBD, needs, and use cases.
     - Create a flow diagram that accounts for all tasks related to the small job(s) you are addressing.
 Share this with your counterparts to ensure everyone is on the right page regarding the scope and requirements.
     - Create low-fidelity wireframes that incorporate all of the requirements of the theme, holistically addressing the small job(s) while keeping the main JTBD in mind.
     - Collaborate with your counterparts early and often.
-Adjust your designs after [soliciting feedback](https://about.gitlab.com/handbook/product/ux/product-designer/#design-reviews) from your counterparts and the UX team as needed.
+Adjust your designs after [soliciting feedback](/handbook/product/ux/product-designer/#design-reviews) from your counterparts and the UX team as needed.
-1. **Validate the workflow.** Increase your confidence in your design direction with the [solution validation](https://about.gitlab.com/handbook/product/ux/ux-research/solution-validation-and-methods/) method that best fits your project.
+1. **Validate the workflow.** Increase your confidence in your design direction with the [solution validation](/handbook/product/ux/ux-research/solution-validation-and-methods/) method that best fits your project.
 It's always recommended that you validate your low-fidelity wireframe design.
 After all, this is the design you'll be working from in subsequent milestones, so it is best to ensure that it is usable and meets your user's goals and needs while in this low-fidelity state.
 Test it while it is cheap!
 Another added benefit to testing at this stage is that you are validating the entire workflow you are addressing rather than a smaller discrete action or capability.
 Following this approach increases the likelihood of receiving appropriate usability feedback on the tasks that make up the small job.
     - Select a solution validation method and test your workflow using the small job(s) as the task users need to complete.
     - Adjust your designs as necessary based on this user feedback solidifying your low-fidelity wireframe design direction.
-1. **Refine your concept.** This step is like coloring in the lines of a coloring book, where the coloring book is the lo-fi wireframe, and your mock-ups are the crayons that fill in all the details.
+1. **Refine your concept.** This step is like coloring in the lines of a coloring book, where the coloring book is the low-fidelity wireframe, and your mock-ups are the crayons that fill in all the details.
     - Transition your wireframes to high-fidelity mock-ups.
 Determine which Pajamas components make the most sense for your solution.
     - Define all of the micro-interactions, for example, tooltips, popovers, toasts, alerts, modals, and drawers.
     - Define all of the edge cases, for example, error states, empty states, free vs. paid states, and states for users without permission.
-    - Write your micro-copy, and collaborate with your Tech writing counterpart to ensure the copy meets our standards.
+    - Write your micro-copy, and collaborate with your tech writing counterpart to ensure the copy meets our standards.
     - Consider accessibility guidelines.
-    - Again, it is recommended that you validate your design with Solution Validation to ensure you haven't lost anything in the translation from your low-fidelity wireframe design to your high-fidelity mock-ups.
+    - Again, it is recommended that you validate your design with solution validation to ensure you haven't lost anything in the translation from your low-fidelity wireframe design to your high-fidelity mock-ups.
     - Adjust your designs as necessary based on this user feedback solidifying your design direction.
 1. **Hand-off.** Work with your counterparts to break down your design into appropriate MVC(s).
     - Consider the value each MVC provides to the user and if it can stand alone without its subsequent MVCs in the product.
 If it cannot stand alone, discuss the possibility of a feature flag or a delayed release with your team.
-    - Follow the rest of the Product Development Flow once you and your team have completed the planning breakdown process.
+    - Follow the rest of the [Product Development Flow](/handbook/product-development-flow/) once you and your team have completed the planning breakdown process.

 ### UX Research working on themes

-Most of UX researchers' work will be on the themes in the (Next) `Next 4-7 milestones` bucket or (Future) `Next 7-13 milestones` bucket.
+Most of UX Researchers' work will be on the themes in the Next: `{Next 4-7 milestones}` bucket or (Future) `Next: {7-13 milestones}` bucket.
 Working ahead affords UX Research the time and space to design a study, recruit participants, execute the research, and summarize the results without compromising the methodology due to time constraints.
 Research and insight issues should be referenced in the UX Theme issue to maintain the SSOT.

-Work with your UX Researcher during their research prioritization efforts by referencing UX Themes in the (Next) `Next 4-7 milestones` bucket or (Future) `Next 7-13 milestones` bucket.
+Work with your UX Researcher during their research prioritization efforts by referencing UX Themes in the Next: `{Next 4-7 milestones}` bucket or Future: `{Next 7-13 milestones}` bucket.
 Your goal is to ensure that you are able to move themes from the Next and Future buckets to the Now bucket.
 This should only be done once you have gathered all of the information necessary to be ready for design, meaning you are now able to say that you have high confidence in this theme.

 ### Revising and updating themes